laithnurie/GameEngineRecommendation/README.md

 # Game Engine recommendation
 Goal is to return a list of recommendations based on a selected game id

-Please check games.csv file

-# Game Engine recommendation
-Goal is to return a list of recommendations based on a selected game id

 Please check [games.csv](https://github.com/laithnurie/GameEngineRecommendation/blob/main/games.csv) file, this is the raw csv file from database

 Currently I am brute forcing the recommendation engines in a high computational manner, instead I want to use Content-Based Recommendation Algorithm.